Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 Virtual machines (VMs) host a binary copy of a full operating system that can be run on other operating systems.
 This includes the lowest-level operating system component or the kernel.
 VMs thus provide the ultimate control one can have over the run-time environment of the analysis.
 However, the VM's kernel does not talk directly to the running hardware that is doing the analysis, it talks to a simulated hardware layer that is provided by the host's kernel.
 Therefore, a process that is run inside a virtual machine can be much slower than one that is run on a native kernel.
 An advantage of VMs is that they are a single file that can be copied from one computer to another, keeping the full environment within them if the format is recognized.
 VMs are used by cloud service providers, enabling fully independent operating systems on their large servers where the customer can have root access.

-VMs were used in solutions like SHARE \citeappendix{vangorp11} (which was awarded second prize in the Elsevier Executable Paper Grand Challenge of 2011 \citeappendix{gabriel11}), or in suggested reproducible papers like \citeappendix{dolfi14}.
+VMs were used in solutions like SHARE\citeappendix{vangorp11} (which was awarded second prize in the Elsevier Executable Paper Grand Challenge of 2011\citeappendix{gabriel11}), or in some suggested reproducible papers\citeappendix{dolfi14}.
 However, due to their very large size, these are expensive to maintain, thus leading SHARE to discontinue its services in 2019.
-The URL to the VM file \texttt{provenance\_machine.ova} that is mentioned in \citeappendix{dolfi14} is also not currently accessible (we suspect that this is due to size and archival costs).
+The URL to the VM file \texttt{provenance\_machine.ova} that is mentioned in Dolfi et al.\citeappendix{dolfi14} is also not currently accessible (we suspect that this is due to size and archival costs).